RobinLinus/coins-legacy/notes/succinct-fullnode.md

 ## UTXO Set

 ### Output Paths
-We can address every output ever happened with a simple scheme: `block_index/transaction_index/output_index`.
+We can address every output ever happened with a simple scheme:
+`output_path = block_index/transaction_index/output_index`.
 We call that an *output path*.
 Output paths correspond perfectly with inclusion proofs via Merkle paths.
 To verify an inclusion proof, we need to know the block header in the chain, which corresponds to a `block_index`.
 The inclusion proof is a Merkle path, which corresponds to a certain `transaction_index` within that block.
 The full transaction defines the `output_index` of its outputs.